flutter/flutter/engine/src/flutter/tools/licenses/README.md

-To update the golden license files, run the following in this directory:
+To update the golden license files, make sure you've rebased your branch to the latest upstream master and then run the following in this directory:

 ```
 pub get